 Step #4: Court Hearing & Judgment

-The hearing will then be held anywhere between 5 and 10 days after the tenant is issued by the summons.
+The eviction proceedings and hearing will then be held anywhere between 5 and 10 days after the tenant is issued by the summons.

 If the tenant wishes, they could file a formal, written answer with the court.
 This isn't, however, a requirement for tenants wishing to attend an eviction hearing.

-If the tenant chooses not to make a court appearance, the court will likely issue a default judgment in your favor.
-You must then request the court for a Writ of Execution a few hours or days after the ruling.
+If the tenant chooses not to make an appearance on the set court date, the court will likely issue a default judgment in the landlords favor.
+The landlord must then request the court for a Writ of Execution a few hours or days after the ruling.

-- You used "self-help" eviction methods.
-Did you try to evict the tenant yourself?
-For example, by changing locks, turning off utilities, or even removing their belongings.
+- The landlord used "self-help" eviction methods.
+Did you, as the landlord try to evict tenants yourself?
+For example, by changing locks, turning off utilities, or even removing a tenant's personal property.
 If so, besides delaying the eviction, the tenant may be able to sue you for damages.

-- You failed to follow the proper eviction procedure.
-Did you serve the tenant the right eviction notice, for instance?
+- The landlord failed to follow the proper eviction procedure.
+Did the landlord serve the tenant the right eviction notice, for instance?
 If not, the tenant may use that as a defense in the eviction lawsuit.

 - The eviction is based on discrimination.
 The Oklahoma Fair Housing Law makes it illegal for landlords to discriminate against their tenants based on a number of protected characteristics.
 These include gender, race, religion, disability, familial status, and national origin.

-- The eviction is a retaliatory act.
-The lease gives tenants several unalienable rights, whether written or implied, such as the right to join or form a union that advocates for their rights.
+- It's a retaliatory act.
+The written lease gives tenants several unalienable rights, whether written or implied, such as the right to join or form a union that advocates for their rights.
 You cannot, then, retaliate against the tenant for exercising such rights.
 An example of a retaliatory act is increasing rent.

 Step #5: Writ of Execution

-A Writ of Execution is a document that serves as the tenant's final notice to leave their rented premises.
-A court will issue it a few hours to a few days once you have requested it after a successful judgment.
+A Writ of Execution is a document that serves as the tenant's final written notice requesting them to leave their rented premises.
+A court will issue it a few hours to a few days once the landlord has requested it after a successful judgment.

-The tenant will have a maximum of 48 hours to move out once the court has issued you with the writ.
+The tenant will have a maximum of 48 hours to move out of the property once the court has issued you with the writ.
 If the tenant doesn't, then the sheriff will have no option but to remove them forcibly.

-If you need help with managing your rental properties, contact Draper Realty today.
-Disclaimer: The information herein is only meant to be educational and not a substitute for professional legal advice.
+Disclaimer: The information herein is only meant to be educational and not a substitute for professional legal advice from an attorney.
 If you need further help, please consider hiring professional legal advice.